senlin/so-clean-up-wp-seo/README.md

 As per the current release, the plugin removes and/or disables the following unwanted items:

 * removes sidebar ads on all WordPress SEO settings pages
-* removes the WordPress SEO dashboard widget
+* removes tour-intro and button to start tour (it's globally disabled so cannot be started)
 * removes the WordPress SEO settings from the Admin Bar
-* globally sets plugin-tour to done and plugin about-page as seen
+* globally sets plugin-tour to done
+* globally sets plugin about-page as seen
 * removes the keyword/description columns on edit Posts/Pages pages

 ## Frequently Asked Questions